Building AppChain for dApps: Security considerations and Best Practices

 Transactions and peers

 Supernets’s PolyBFT consensus is based on a libp2p protocol that offers identity management, peer discovery, and peer routing to ensure only valid peers can deploy smart contracts for the Supernets and complete their purpose, like building decentralized applications or running validators.
-Subnets also implement a peer-to-peer messaging protocol called Gossipsub that broadcasts new and Relay (smart contract) transactions across the nodes for reliable propagation of messages while reading the network’s overall bandwidth requirements.
+L1s (Formerly known as Subnets) also implement a peer-to-peer messaging protocol called Gossipsub that broadcasts new and Relay (smart contract) transactions across the nodes for reliable propagation of messages while reading the network’s overall bandwidth requirements.

 Smart contracts

-EVM is the Subnets’ core infrastructure to deploy and manage smart contracts on AppChain and ensure AppChain security.
+EVM is the L1s’ core infrastructure to deploy and manage smart contracts on AppChain and ensure AppChain security.
 As discussed, the smart contract transactions must be validated as per libp2p protocol’s security parameters.

 Validators